SEND

 www.diabetes.org.uk/Guide-to-diabetes/Your-child-and-diabetes/Schools/

 Contact a Family: A national charity for families with disabled children.
-Providing information, advice and support and bring families together so they can support each other.
+Providing information, advice and support, bringing families together so they can support each other.

 Action for Kids: Supports children and young people up to the age of 26, who have physical or learning disabilities.